 It was really interesting because there were lots of people saying, “Well, on the surface that seems like a really great idea, but our clinic is not in a great neighborhood.
 Will middle and upper-income families really come to this community for orthodontic care?”

 But we decided early on to try it.
 We would offer all of this expertise and technology in a place where people don’t expect it.
+We would also train local providers on how to maintain these patients throughout their treatment.
 And in doing so, we hoped it would help to change the conversation a little bit.

 Another reason why orthodontics works out so well is that it’s low-risk.
-For Jep to train these Haitian providers, he’s providing them with the opportunity to become someone who readily relieves pain, without a lot of the risk involved with other types of dentistry.
+While Dr. Paschal trains these Haitian dentists, he’s providing them the opportunity to readily relieve patients’ pain, without a lot of the risk involved with other types of dentistry.
 So over two years, as someone is coming for their orthodontic appointments, and maybe they have a poking wire that the staff can fix, now the Haitian-trained dentist is going to be somebody who will alleviate their discomfort.

 The beauty of the orthodontic program is that families receive great treatment; we get $2,500 per case to fund the clinic; but also, for a two-year period, upper-income families are coming into Delmas 32, and throughout that time they are establishing a positive relationship with Haitian providers.